tommaso-borgato/eap-rhsso-saml-sso-example/README.md

    # Import the PKCS12 file into a new java keystore
    keytool -importkeystore \
    -deststorepass password -destkeystore keystore.jks \
-   -srckeystore keystore.p12 -srcstoretype PKCS12 -srcstorepass password \
+   -srckeystore keystore.p12 -srcstoretype PKCS12 -srcstorepass password
-   -storepass password

 2. have Keycloak to do it for you; to do that, first configure a SAML client on Keycloak, and then download the keystore.jks file;
    the keystore will contain both the private key and the certificate you need;